 Please know that champagne and alcohol brewers are not required to include allergen statements on their bottles.
 That means that whether or not a bottle of wine has gluten, the manufacturer does not have to label it.
 Some brands have information about the wine’s gluten content on their websites, but many do not.

 One thing to look for is champagne aged in oak barrels.
 Some of these oak barrels may have a flour paste sealing the croze.
 You can read more about this and the testing done on wine in this article.
-Gluten Watchdog tested gluten in wines from flour paste sealed barrels, and the wine was still under 20 ppm.
-I also discuss this quite a bit in my article Is Wine Gluten Free?
+Gluten Watchdog tested gluten in wines from flour paste-sealed barrels, and the wine was still under 20 ppm.
+I also discuss this in my article Is Wine Gluten Free?

 Most champagne brands will not have cross-contamination issues because most manufacturers specialize in one type of wine.
 Especially with a wine like champagne!